 Ah, Ray Harryhausen.
 Am I a fan of his animation-packed fantasy movies?
 Absolutely.
-The guy was – and still is – a hero of mine.
-Did his later dogged reliance on old technologies also frustrate the hell out of me?
-You’d better believe it.
-If the first two articles in Cinefex #5 are anything to go by, I’m not alone.
+The guy was — and still is — a hero of mine.
+But I confess his later dogged reliance on old technologies frustrated the hell out of me when I was a gung-ho teenaged moviegoer ready to change the world.
+If the first two articles in Cinefex #5 are anything to go by, I wasn’t alone.

 The articles by Vic Cox and Don Shay are a kind of matched pair.
 The first looks back at Harryhausen’s career, while the second is an in-depth report on what was to be his last big Dynamation movie: Clash of the Titans.
 Incredibly for a man making films in the 1980s, Harryhausen actually saw the original King Kong on its first release in 1933.
 By my reckoning he must have been twelve years old.
 After experimenting with his own 16mm animated films, he eventually got to work with Kong animator Willis O’Brien on Mighty Joe Young.

 I’ve got a soft spot for Joe.
 While it lacks the visceral appeal of Kong, it’s a fine film with some stunning character animation and gorgeous composites.
 Until I read this article I hadn’t realised a whopping 85% of the animation was done by the young Harryhausen.
 A while after Joe, Harryhausen and producer Charles H Schneer teamed up to make It Came From Beneath The Sea.
 The two men continued to bring monsters to life in what proved to be one of the most enduring partnerships in cinema history.
 But it also created another monster: the Harryhausen production line.